 When it comes to Christmas treats for the office, truffles are a wonderful little delight that can be packaged beautifully and provide pleasure all around.
 These Raw Chocolate Easter Truffles by Karen Kitto may be created as an Easter recipe, but I’m all about making the most out of good recipes.
 Why is this one so special?
 First off, it uses a decent amount of raw cacao in the form of raw cacao paste and cacao butter.
 Secondly, they’re relatively low in sugar content for truffles, using naturally sweet dates and dried coconut for the filling and your choice of light agave, dark agave, or coconut sugar for the coating.

 Don’t forget about the cookies!
 These are my personal favorite treats, not only for the holidays but year-round.
-As it’s super easy to go threw an entire tray of skillfully baked cookies, I try my best to find those that offer just as many health benefits as they do sugar content.
+As it’s super easy to go through an entire tray of skillfully baked cookies, I try my best to find those that offer just as many health benefits as they do sugar content.
 These Caramelized Pecan Chocolate Chip Cookies by Stephanie McKinnie are a great go-to when you’re hankering for a sweet treat.
 They are not only chock-full of raw cacao powder, but McKinnie infuses these cookies with healthy alternatives such as heart-healthy buckwheat flour, protein-rich chia seeds, and healthy fat-rich cacao butter.
 Plus, it doesn’t get better than caramelized pecans!

 Macaroons are simple, cute, and easy to make earning them one of the top five holiday treats!
 These Raw Macaroons Four Ways by Katrine van Wyk are great because they’re low in sugar, yet offer a variety of super simple ways to create macaroons.
 If you’re looking to get your dose of raw cacao, try the brown version.
 The base uses shredded coconut, almond flour, Himalayan salt, maple syrup or coconut nectar, coconut oil, and vanilla extract, which is then infused with raw cacao powder, maca, cacao nibs, and optional melted chocolate.